isaacambrogetti/PhenoboxProject/README.md

 ## TO DO
-- Create a program that could count leaves of the plant (clustering? -> selection of clusters for separate leaves)
+- Complete readME file with what we did until now.
+- add parameters that we could measure (see parameters list).